Chart Color Schemes

 Tapping - Ashby - Sinagra is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Tapping - Ashby - Sinagra, as per the latest Census, consisted of 95.6% houses and 4.5% other dwellings.
-In comparison, Perth metro had 92.2% houses and 7.8% other dwellings.
-Home ownership in Tapping - Ashby - Sinagra was at 26.2%, with mortgaged dwellings at 55.6% and rented dwellings at 18.2%.
-The median monthly mortgage repayment in the area was $2,000, higher than Perth metro's average of $1,898.
-The median weekly rent figure in Tapping - Ashby - Sinagra was $410, compared to Perth metro's $350.
-Nationally, Tapping - Ashby - Sinagra's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.
+The dwelling structure in Tapping - Ashby - Sinagra, as per the latest Census, consisted of 95.6% houses and 4.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Perth metro's 92.2% houses and 7.8% other dwellings.
+Home ownership in Tapping - Ashby - Sinagra stood at 26.2%, with the rest either mortgaged (55.6%) or rented (18.2%).
+The median monthly mortgage repayment was $2,000, exceeding Perth metro's average of $1,898.
+The median weekly rent in the area was $410, higher than Perth metro's $350 but lower than the national average of $375.
+Nationally, Tapping - Ashby - Sinagra's mortgage repayments were higher at $2,000 compared to Australia's average of $1,863.

 Frequently Asked Questions - Housing